-Single stage, low head (i.e., 0.2 MPa) centrifugal blowers or compressors for hydrogensulphide gas circulation (i.e. gas containing more than 70% H2S) especially designed or prepared for heavy water production utilizing the water-hydrogen sulphide exchange process.
-These blowers or compressors have a throughput capacity greater than or equal to $56 \text{ m}^3/\text{second}$ while operating at pressures greater than or equal to 1.8 MPasuction and have seals designed for wet H2S service.
+Single stage, low head (i.e., 0.2 MPa) centrifugal blowers or compressors for hydrogen-sulphide gas circulation (i.e. gas containing more than 70% by weight hydrogen sulphide H2S) especially designed or prepared for heavy water production utilising the water-hydrogen sulphide exchange process.
+These blowers or compressors have a throughput capacity greater than or equal to 56 m/s while operating at pressures greater than or equal to 1.8 MPa suction and have seals designed for wet H2S service.